motioneye-project/motioneye/extra/README.md

 ## Building your own image

 It's also possible to build your own motionEye docker image.
-This allows the use of UIDs other than root for the `motion` and `meyectl` daemons (the default on official images).
+This allows the use of UIDs other than the default (101:101) for the `motion` and `meyectl` daemons.
 If you want to use a non-privileged user/group for motionEye, *please make sure that user/group exist on the host* before running the commands below.

 For the examples below, we assume user `motion` and group `motion` exist on the host server.